 Nitrogen: Most algae use dissolved inorganic nitrogen (DIN) for growth.
-Nitrate depletion was evident at all sites in the photosynthetic zone during the summer (Figures B96-B100, pages 198-202), particularly at Site 1, where the epilimnetic nitrate concentrations usually drop below 20 $\mu$ g-N/L by the end of the summer Because nitrogen is required for algal growth depletion of epilimnetic DIN mer.
+Nitrate depletion was evident at all sites in the photosynthetic zone during the summer (Figures B101-B105, pages 204-208), particularly at Site 1, where the epilimnetic nitrate concentrations usually drop below 20 $\mu$ g-N/L by the end of the summer.
 Because nitrogen is required for algal growth, depletion of epilimnetic DIN concentrations is an indirect way to measure phytoplankton productivity.
 And, because algal densities have been increasing throughout the lake, it was not surprising to find that the DIN concentrations were declining over time (Figure 2.18, page 45).
-But, unlike the other indicators of phytoplankton productivity (see Indications of eutrophication, beginning on page 13), the DIN trend has not stabilized in recent years.
+But, unlike the other indicators of phytoplankton productivity (see Indications of eutrophication, beginning on page 14), the DIN trend has not stabilized in recent years.